The #1 Question People Ask About OCR

 Why Don’t Vendors Commit To Accuracy?

-OCR and IDP solutions will make accuracy claims that are difficult to understand.
+OCR and IDP solutions will make accurate claims that are difficult to understand.
 That makes it difficult to determine how those claims will impact your business case.

 Vendors might claim high accuracy for a specific, well-defined document type, such as a form.